 Tags: Myoung Ho Yang and Ji Yeon Yoo

-Tags: ho yang, ho yang and ji, ho yang and ji yeon, hong, hong kong, ji yeon, ji yeon yoo's sending, kong, ministry in hong kong, myoung ho, myoung ho yang, myoung ho yang and ji, people of hong kong, serving in hong, serving in hong kong, yang and ji, yang and ji yeon, yeon yoo's sending, yeon yoo's sending and support, yoo's sending and support
+Tags: divinity school of chung, divinity school of chung chi, give thanks to god, ho yang and ji, ho yang and ji yeon, hong kong, ji yeon, ji yeon yoo, ji yeon yoo's sending, myoung ho, myoung ho yang, myoung ho yang and ji, precious time of sharing, school of chung chi, school of chung chi college, yang and ji, yang and ji yeon, yang and ji yeon yoo's, yeon yoo's sending and support, yoo's sending and support